-Sometimes when there is another problem such as a meniscus tear, this allows the fluid to escape as the congruence or the way the joint fits together has been compromised slightly.
-The fluid inside of the synovial joint capsule may pool to form a cyst in the back of the knee.
-The synovial joint capsule is located inside the knee joint and surrounds the knee joint.
-Less commonly, there can be complications in which the ‘cyst’ can rupture, leaking fluid into the calf – this can cause sharp pain and redness in the calf (Kornaat et al. 2006).
+Sometimes when there is another problem such as a meniscus tear, this allows the fluid to escape as the congruence (the way the joint fits together) has been compromised slightly.
+The fluid inside of the synovial joint capsule may pool to form a cyst in the back of the knee

+By taking a history of your symptoms and carrying out a physical assessment, your Physio will be able to confirm diagnosis of a Baker’s cyst.
 Physiotherapists at Pure are highly trained to detect whether more serious conditions may be present.
-If your physiotherapist would like to rule out other rare and more serious conditions, such as a tumour, an aneurysm (bulge in a section of a blood vessel) or deep vein thrombosis (a blood clot in one of the deep veins of the body) they will refer you to your GP.
+If your Physio would like to rule out other rare and more serious conditions, such as a tumour, an aneurysm (bulge in a section of a blood vessel) or deep vein thrombosis (a blood clot in one of the deep veins of the body) they will refer you to your GP.
 Not usually, but sometimes you may need an ultrasound scan or a magnetic resonance imaging (MRI) scan (NHS, 2018).